This is one of several user guides on specific topics. The directory for all user guides is here.

 Gen Deal not = Shaper, Ignore Cards: Generates deals that do not conform to the shaper panel, and which ignore the settings in the Cards panel.

-Since both Generate buttons of the Shaper ignore the Cards panel, if you want deals that conform to both the Shaper and the Cards panel, you must use the buttons of the higher-level enclosing Recipe panel, which take both sub-panels into account when evaluating deals.
+Since both Generate buttons of the Shaper panel ignore the Cards panel, if you want deals that conform to both the Shaper and the Cards panel, you must use the buttons of the higher-level enclosing Recipe panel, which take both sub-panels into account when evaluating deals.